Many historic buildings have Ipswich Historical Commission plaques on their front façade. The sign shape and design is unique to our town.

 Ould Colony Artisans has a standard shape and lettering for Ipswich.
 Please specify if you wish to have a specific shape and lettering for your plaque.

 - By default, plaques for houses built before 1820 (First Period, Georgian and Federal) have the salt box included at the top, with antique lettering.
-See the Benjamin Grant house plaque on the right.
+See the Benjamin Grant house plaque above.

 - By default, plaques for houses built after 1820 (Greek Revival, Italianate, Victorian etc.) have flat tops with no salt box house image.
 See the James Scott house plaque on the right.